Understand your fleet management costs and learn how to reduce spending…

-Not only does this include the actual figure of buying or leasing the fleet vehicle, but also the cost of acquiring the money to do so.
+Not only does this include the actual figure of buying or leasing the car, but also the cost of acquiring the money to do so.

-This can differ across companies, depending on accounting procedures and financial position.
-It’s imperative, however, that you start here when looking at your fleet management costs, otherwise the results of your subsequent calculations will always be skewed.
+This can differ across companies, depending on accounting procedures and financial position, however, it is imperative that you start here when looking at your fleet management costs, otherwise the results of your subsequent calculations will always be skewed.

-A good fleet management company will be able to lay this out in clearly, and once you know your base financial position you can start to act.
+A good fleet management company will be able to lay this out in black and white, and once you know your base financial position you can start to act.

 Lowering capital costs

 This obviously varies according to the way the vehicles are bought or leased, but there are some management issues you should consider that will help keep these costs on budget.

 Leasing generally accounts for about half a fleets total running costs, but if you employ fleet management you could reduce this proportion.
 Increasingly popular is a strategy of having a panel of preferred lenders in place rather than using a single leasing company – and asking them to tender for either individual vehicles or a selection at any one time.

 Taking this approach has the potential to cut your leasing costs by as much as 10%, but this does need to be managed strategically: just choosing the cheapest option every time doesn’t always work out in the long run.

 If you’re going to get your suppliers into a price war for supplying you with vehicles, you may well get some very impressive headline lease rates.
 But winning the business with the lowest price might result in much less accommodation from your supplier with wear and tear or excessive mileage issues at defleeting time or less competitive servicing costs.

 As with everything in fleet management, there is often a balance to be struck between front end prices and ongoing costs.